Skip to main content

 The trajectory of legal protections for wellness program data is likely to continue on this path of state-led evolution.
 As more states consider and enact their own data privacy laws, the question of whether to include employee data will be a central point of debate.

 The trend toward greater data privacy rights for individuals, coupled with a growing awareness of the sensitivity of health and wellness data, suggests that more states may follow California’s lead.
-This will likely increase the pressure for a federal data that harmonizes these disparate state-level approaches, providing a more consistent and predictable legal framework for both employers and employees across the United States.
+This will likely increase the pressure for a federal data privacy law that harmonizes these disparate state-level approaches, providing a more consistent and predictable legal framework for both employers and employees across the United States.

 • Federal Baseline ∞ A set of foundational laws, including HIPAA, the ADA, and GINA, that provide a minimum level of protection for wellness program data across the country.